Club Imperial: History

 After Ike & Tina Turner attained success with their single "A Fool In Love" and moved to California, they continued to occasionally perform at the Club Imperial.
 They recorded their first live album, Ike & Tina Turner Revue Live, at the club in 1964.
-Greg Edick, son of the owner George Edick, grew up in the club and later took over ownership.
+Greg Edick, son of the owner George S. Edick, grew up in the club and later took over ownership.
 He recalled that Jimi Hendrix was a guitarist in the Ike & Tina Turner Revue, but he was fired for his long solo that "brought the dancers to a halt."
 Hendrix met Jazz musician Miles Davis at the club, and Davis remarked that Hendrix's guitar sounded like a "machine gun."
-The Turners were performing at the club in July 1966 when the Rolling Stones paid a visit and invited them to be the opening act on their 1966 British tour.
+The Turners were performing at the club in 1966 when the Rolling Stones paid a visit and invited them to be the opening act on their 1966 British tour.

+In the 1950s, a type of swing dance known as the "Imperial Style" originated at the Club Imperial.
+Tommy Clements's dance studio, The Tommy Clements School of Dance, was located at the Club Imperial.

+In 1959, Edick hosted a television show at the Club Imperial, TV Party, which was broadcast on KTVI-2.

+In the early 1970s, Edick closed the nightclub and ran the Club Imperial as a banquet and reception hall.
+After the nightclub closed, dancers formed the non-profit St. Louis Imperial Dance Club.

+Edick died at the age of 86 from congestive heart failure on June 11, 2002.

-Robert Vroman bought the building in August 2017 in an auction.
-By the following year, no one offered to buy it for renovation and that it's too dilapidated to save, he said.
-A beauty products company wanted to buy the building, demolish it and build a new structure.
+In August 2017, Robert Vroman bought the building in an auction with the intention of finding a buyer to renovate it.
+By 2018, no one had offered to buy the building for renovation and Vroman concluded that it was too dilapidated to save.
+A beauty products company wanted to buy the building and demolish it to build a new structure.
 In January 2018, The St. Louis Preservation Board unanimously denied a demolition permit for the former Club Imperial.